crscastillo/ecommerce/README.md

 - Ensure you're authenticated and have access to the specific tenant

 **Product management errors**:
-- **404 errors on /admin/products or /admin/orders**: Ensure you're accessing via tenant subdomain
+- **404 errors on /admin/products**: Ensure you're accessing via tenant subdomain
 - **Form validation errors**: Check all required fields (name, slug, price)
 - **Category loading issues**: Verify categories exist in database for your tenant
-- **Orders not loading**: Check database connection and ensure orders table has proper RLS policies
-- **Status update failures**: Verify user has appropriate permissions for the tenant
 - **Database connection errors**: Check Supabase connection and RLS policies

+**Orders page issues**:
+- **Orders page not displaying**: Admin orders require tenant context - access via `yourstore.localhost:3000/admin/orders`
+- **"No tenant found" error**: Use proper subdomain access or check demo mode in development
+- **Orders not loading**: Verify orders table exists with proper RLS policies for your tenant
+- **Status update failures**: Ensure user has admin permissions for the specific tenant
+- **Demo mode displaying**: Normal for direct localhost access - use tenant subdomain for real data
+- **Statistics not updating**: Check that order status updates are being saved to database

 **Tenant signup RLS policy errors**:
 - Error: "new row violates row-level security policy for table 'tenants'"